Google Agents CLI Review: Ship AI Agents from the Command Line

 create,enhance,upgrade,install, andplayground

-Price: The CLI is open source and free; you pay for the GCP resources your agent uses (GitHub).
+Price: The CLI is open source and free; you pay for the GCP resources your agent uses (GitHub (opens in a new tab)).
 No official source spells out the pricing in exactly those words, but that is the practical shape of it.

 Getting Started